 Another highlight of my snorkeling adventure in Nusa Penida was seeing the green sea turtles.
 These sometimes curious creatures can come up to you to investigate your camera.
 Unfortunately, I didn’t get any good shots as I was too busy keeping calm to not scare it away.

-This colossal fish, often measuring over three meters in diameter and weighing over a ton, usually keep to depths of several hundred meters.
+This colossal fish, often measuring over three meters in diameter and weighing over a ton, usually keeps to depths of several hundred meters.
 However, during the colder months, it surfaces to much shallower waters, making it visible to divers and if you’re very lucky, snorkelers.